 What is farro?

-In the US, you can find farro in Italian specialty markets, on Amazon (Natures Earthly Choice Italian Pearled Farro is the brand I have), and increasingly in neighborhood supermarkets.
-I have found farro in the specialty/organic food section, in the Italian food section, and in the rice section.
+In the US, you can find it in Italian specialty markets, on Amazon (Natures Earthly Choice Italian Pearled Farro is the brand I have), and increasingly in neighborhood supermarkets.
+I have found it in the specialty/organic food section, in the Italian food section, and in the rice section.

 What does farro taste like?

 Farro is chewy and keeps its structure without becoming soft as it cooks.
-The flavor of farro is rather nutty, with notes of cashew and cinnamon.
-The cinnamon makes it taste a little bit sweet, while the nutty flavor gives the farro some warmth.
-This makes farro a wonderful grain for sweet breakfast recipes and savory dinner recipes!
+The flavor is rather nutty, with notes of cashew and cinnamon.
+The cinnamon makes it taste a little bit sweet, while the nutty flavor gives it some warmth.
+This makes it a wonderful grain for sweet breakfast recipes and savory dinner recipes!

-For more information on farro: Farro: An Ancient And Complicated Grain Worth Figuring Out, Dr. Axe: Farro, Farro – Boston Food Tours, Wheat Domestication – The History and Origin of Floury Grains, and What is Farro?
+For more information on farro: An Ancient And Complicated Grain Worth Figuring Out, Dr. Axe: Farro, Farro – Boston Food Tours, and Wheat Domestication – The History and Origin of Floury Grains

 How do you cook farro?

-There are all sorts of great recipes to enjoy farro in, but first you have to cook it.
-With some recipes, like soups and risottos, you will be cooking the farro in the recipe as part of the dish.
-For other recipes, like salads or to make a simple side, you will need to cook the farro separately.
-When cooking farro separately, I like to use the pasta method.
-Bring a large pot of water to a boil, salt it, and cook the farro until it is done to your liking.
-Exact amounts of liquid and time needed vary from one brand of farro to the next, but the pasta method will work for all of them.
+There are all sorts of great recipes to enjoy it in, but first you have to cook it.
+With some recipes, like soups and risottos, you will be cooking it in the recipe as part of the dish.
+For other recipes, like salads or to make a simple side, you will need to cook it separately.
+When cooking separately, I like to use the pasta method.
+Bring a large pot of water to a boil, salt it, and cook until it is done to your liking.
+Exact amounts of liquid and time needed vary from one brand to the next, but the pasta method will work for all of them.

-- Farro, Butternut Squash, Sausage and Dried Cherry Stuffing
+- Butternut Squash, Sausage and Dried Cherry Stuffing

 - Farro with Pistachios, Mixed Herbs, and Golden Raisins